 These vegan zucchini fritters are made with red lentils and sweetcorn.
 Healthy and super versatile, they’re delicious as a starter or side dish, in sandwiches, and in salads.
 Gluten-free and oil-free.

 It’s no secret that I love getting creative in the kitchen.
-Sometimes that’s creating something new all together, sometimes it’s switching up an old favourite dish.
+Sometimes that’s cooking something new all together, sometimes I switch up an old favourite dish.
 The great thing about fritters is the fact that the possibilities are so broad.
 You can make them with different vegetables, sprinkle in new spices, add beans and legumes, etc. Just like sandwiches, pasta and oatmeal, fritters are something I could never get bored of.

 I shared a chickpea fritter recipe on the blog a while back, but since then, I’ve been making new varieties quite a lot.
 This one was inspired by the fact that I had a lot of leftover zucchini in my fridge, and needed to use it up somehow.
 Hence, I came up with these vegan zucchini fritters.